HOW IS THE HEATHERS SENIOR HOMES LICENSED?

 First, because The Heathers' entire staff is responsible for the care we provide.
 Kitchen help, custodians, etc., are all trained to engage with our residents and to be on the lookout for somebody who needs a hand.
-Second, because we want our residents to understand that our staff members' jobs are to partner with the residents themselves in maintaining their health.
-And last, because we emphasize a feeling of family, so that our residents also watch out for each other.
+Second, we want our residents to understand that our Ringwood and Lake in the Hill’s residential assisted living staff members' jobs are to partner with the residents themselves in maintaining their health.
+And last, because we emphasize a feeling of family so that our residents also watch out for each other.

 HOW LONG CAN SOMEONE LIVE AT THE HEATHERS?

 We follow the Residency Requirements of IDPH Section 295.
-If a resident's physical and mental health changes new assessments may be required.
+If one of our residential assisted living residents in Lake of the Hills or Ringwood experiences physical and mental health changes, a new assessment may be required.
 Unless skilled nursing care, such as that found at a Skilled Nursing Facility, is required five times or more per week, residents are able to remain at The Heathers.
 We allow additional services to attend to more serious needs, which oftentimes is covered by Medicare Part B. And, of course, while on hospice, a resident would be welcome to remain at The Heathers, a care service covered by Medicare.

 WHAT ARE THE VISITING HOURS?

 Under normal circumstances, for the resident's comfort and well-being, most visitations should occur during daytime and early evening hours.
-However, visitors will be admitted at any time.
+However, visitors to our Lake in the Hills residential assisted living home will be admitted at any time.
 Each family receives their own "keyfob" that allows them to come and go as they please just like you would if you were visiting your loved one at their home.

 HOW DOES SOMEONE PAY FOR YOUR SERVICES?

-Medicaid and Medicare programs does not cover what The Heathers offers.
-Private pay and long term care insurance is accepted.
-There are many other ways to help families pay for the services.
+Medicaid and Medicare programs do not cover what The Heathers offers.
+Private pay and long-term care insurance are accepted.
+There are many other ways to help families pay for elderly care services in Lake in the Hills or Ringwood.
 Please see the Financial Resources section of this website for more information.